 As part of the qualitative Risk Management framework, also the following risk categories are considered.
-The definition of these risks is as follows:
+The definition of these other risks is as follows:

-- Strategic Risk referring to external changes and/or internal decisions that may impact the future risk profile of the Company. - Reputational Risk referring to potential losses arising from deterioration or a negative perception of the Company's reputation among its customers, counterparties, shareholders and Supervisory Authority. - Contagion Risk deriving from problems within one of the Group's Legal Entities affecting the solvency, economic or financial situation of other Group Entities. - Emerging Risk referring to the new risks due to internal or external environment changes, leading to an increase in the exposure to risks already included in the Risk Map or that may require defining a new risk category.
+- Strategic Risk referring to current or forward-looking decline in earnings or business sustainability over time, including the non-capacity to generate adequate return on capital, as a consequence of external changes and/or internal decisions, inadequate decision making or improper contagion risk management as well as inadequate adaptation to market environment; - Reputational Risk referring to potential losses arising from a deterioration or a negative perception of image of the company in respect to its customers (i.e. due to increasing conflicts with policyholders, poor services and inadequate selling and liquidation practices) as well as to its reputation in respect to other counterparties (i.e. supervisory authority); - Contagion Risk deriving from problems within one of the Generali Group's legal entities affecting the solvency, economic or financial situation of other legal entities within Generali Switzerland or the Generali Group as a whole; - Emerging Risk referring to the new risks or evolving risks, difficult to be quantified, and potentially significant, due to internal or external environment changes.
+These can lead to an increase in the exposure to risks already included in the Risk Map or that may require defining a new risk category.